Kobuster/dynamic-preview-editors/README.md

-# Dynamic Preview Editors – Native, Hover, Sidebar
+# Preview Modes – Obsidian Native, Hover Editor, Sidebar Leaf

 Preview links in the sidebar, the hover editor, or native preview based on their type.
 This is a fork of [Hover Editor](https://github.com/nothingislost/obsidian-hover-editor) designed for more efficient reference viewing and (as close as exists) inline editing of embeds.